vlang/vab/docs/docs.md

 ## Compile V code to Android Compatible C code

 It is important to keep in mind that most (if not all?)
-C libs that control the app window and (OpenGL) acceleration context usually have framework-like behaviour on Android, which means that they usually require full authority over the way they start up and open the [NativeActivity](https://developer.android.com/ndk/reference/group/native-activity) which is the entry point for *native* graphical apps.
+C libs that control the app window and (OpenGL) acceleration context, usually have framework-like behavior on Android, which means that they usually require full authority over the way they start up and open the [NativeActivity](https://developer.android.com/ndk/reference/group/native-activity) which is the entry point for *native* graphical apps.